Your Guide to Takeout and Delivery Deals during the Coronavirus Shutdown

 Trident Booksellers & Café

-Not only does this Back Bay café offer breakfast all day, sandwiches, hummus plates, and more for takeout and delivery from 8 a.m.-9 p.m. daily, but it is also including a free book with every order.
-It’ll be a random advance-review copy, but you can indicate your reading preferences on your online order and Trident staffers will do their best to send you something you’ll enjoy.
+Not only does this Back Bay café offer breakfast all day, sandwiches, hummus plates, and more for takeout and delivery from 8 a.m.-9 p.m. daily—it also offers book delivery.
 Hey, you probably have a lot of time to read these days, anyway.

 338 Newbury St, Boston, 617-267-8688, tridentbookscafe.com.